Jack Shand International Travel Grants

 - Travel reimbursement will paid in person at the annual meeting unless other arrangements have been made.

 Applications should be in English.
 All selection criteria should be addressed explicitly in the application.

-Applicants should compile a single PDF document with subheads for each of these five sections, in this order:
+Applicants should compile each of these five sections: